rakin374/Agent-O/README.md

 ## Subdirectory Details
-- / data - contains data,
+- / data - contains data
 - / notebooks - contains notes that can be code based(jupyter) but can also non code base nbs (md, pdf)